-- Ensure that the QHSE System complies with the applicable and current ISO 9001, ISO 14001, ISO 45001, ISO/IEC 17025, ISO 37001, UNE 166002, ISO/IEC 27001, ISO 37001 and ISO/IEC 17020 standards; - Ensure compliance with this Manual and the procedures and other documents that complement it; - Ensure that the processes necessary for the development and implementation of the Integrated Management System are established, implemented and maintained and that they are generating the expected outputs; - Ensure that the Integrated Management System complies with the basic standards in force and legal regulations at all times and in all places; - To ensure the TYPSA Group's permanent commitment to continuous improvement in everything related to quality, the environment, OSH, R&D&I, information security and integrity. - Periodically analyse and evaluate the Integrated Management System and report to the Chairman, as representative of Senior Management, and to the other members of the Quality Committee on the environmental performance, effectiveness and efficiency42 of the Integrated Management System and any necessary improvements; - Ensure that awareness of customer requirements is promoted at all levels of the TYPSA Group; - Report to the Presidency and to the general managers on the functioning and effectiveness of the QHSE System and on the improvement needs of the areas under their responsibility; - Stop delivery or execution of a product with critical or major non-conformities (see8.1;Error!
-No se encuentra el origen de la referencia.) until the non-conformity has been corrected or reduced to levels acceptable to the customer; - Verify the selection and implementation of corrective or preventive actions and validate their effectiveness; - To deal appropriately with appeals and complaints that arise in the course of the work; - Maintain the Integrated Management System manual and procedures up to date, ensuring that the integrity of the system is maintained when changes are planned and implemented;
+- Ensure that the QHSE System complies with the applicable and current ISO 9001, ISO 14001, ISO 45001, ISO/IEC 17025, ISO 37001, ISO 56001, ISO/IEC 27001, ISO 37001 and ISO/IEC 17020 standards; - Ensure compliance with this Manual and the procedures and other documents that complement it; - Ensure that the processes necessary for the development and implementation of the Integrated Management System are established, implemented and maintained and that they are generating the expected outputs; - Ensure that the Integrated Management System complies with the basic standards in force and legal regulations at all times and in all places; - To ensure the TYPSA Group's permanent commitment to continuous improvement in everything related to quality, the environment, OSH, R&D, information security and integrity. - Periodically analyse and evaluate the Integrated Management System and report to the Chairman, as representative of Senior Management, and to the other members of the Quality Committee on the environmental performance, effectiveness and efficiency of the Integrated Management System and any necessary improvements; - Ensure that awareness of customer requirements is promoted at all levels of the TYPSA Group; - Report to the Presidency and to the general managers on the functioning and effectiveness of the QHSE System and on the improvement needs of the areas under their responsibility; - Stop delivery or execution of a product with critical or major non-conformities (see8.1;Error!
+No se encuentra el origen de la referencia.) until the non-conformity has been corrected or reduced to levels acceptable to the customer; - Verify the selection and implementation of corrective or preventive actions and validate their effectiveness; - To deal appropriately with appeals and complaints that arise in the course of the work;

-42 Efficiency: the relationship between the result achieved and the resources used.
+&lt;sup>42 Efficiency: the relationship between the result achieved and the resources used.